Blueberry Muffin Biscotti

 • Cane Sugar: I use organic cane sugar for the biscotti and also on top before baking which creates a perfect texture and subtle crunch that I love!

-• Eggs: I use organic large eggs, be sure to use large and not medium or extra large because that can make dough too dry or too wet.
+• Eggs: Be sure to use large and not medium or extra large because that can make dough too dry or too wet.

 • Baking Powder: I use baking powder in this recipe because there is no acid, so you can't use baking soda.
 For more info on the difference, be sure to check out my post Difference Between Baking Soda and Baking Powder.